I’ve never been more thrilled to have found Cassis when I was researching for my trip.

 Once in town, I headed towards the lovely (and tiny!) hostel named Au Petit chez Soi, where I was greeted in rapid French.
 A plus point for a non-touristy leg of the trip!

-There were other staff who spoke some English, so no worries there.
+There were other staff who spoke some English, so combined with my broken, beginner-level French, I managed to check in without any issues.

 The town centre itself is just lovely!
 There were only a few narrow rows of shops and restaurants, but they have everything you need: small supermarkets, a pharmacy, a laundromat, little boutiques, pattisieries etc.